PavanYenigi/DataAnalytics/Web-scraping/Football worldcup matches data/README.md

 + To extract the data using Beautiful Soup we have to create the soup.
 This uses the lxml parser to parse the HTML content.
 To get the content froom HTML, a request has to be sent to the website and get the response.

+### Extracting the data using few patterns:
++ Once the soup is created, we need to identify a pattern to scrape the data by inspecting the HTML page.
++ Use the identified patterns to extrat the data.